KRAG-Labs/AVR_4_digit_7_Segment_Display/README.md

 - `src/`: Contains the C source code (`main.c`).
 - `build/`: Build artifacts for the C version.
 - `tests/`: Logical tests.
-- `LEARN.md`: A comprehensive guide for learning AVR programming.
 - `ssd.sim1`: SimulIDE simulation.

 ## How to Build